eltociear/website/source-materials/framework-outline-revisions/tier-1/nested-economies/22-grok-revision.md

 ---

 ## 1. Introduction
 - **Purpose**: Create a resilient economic integration framework to foster **Right Relationship**—balanced, regenerative connections between individuals, communities, and the planet.
-While the AUBI Framework defines the GGF's currency and social safety net, the Nested Sovereignty Framework defines the **'where' and 'how'** of economic activity.
+While the AUBI Framework defines the GGF's currency and social safety net, the Nested Economies Framework defines the **'where' and 'how'** of economic activity.
 It provides the architectural rules for how local BAZ economies, regional trade networks, and the global commons can interoperate without sacrificing local autonomy.
 - **Scope**: Address global challenges (inequality, resource depletion, cultural erosion) through nested systems powered by **Hearts** and AUBI.
 - **Distinctions**:
   - *Vs. EU*: Prioritizes local diversity over regulatory uniformity.